-The 7Flex LCD Arm is an affordable, reliable gas-cylinder articulating arm which provides effortless adjustment of monitors in all three planes.
-It offers superior adjustability when compared with many other entry-level LCD arms: 16" of vertical range, 24" of horizontal reach, 360° of rotation at 3 joints; 200° of monitor tilt, and monitor pivot from portrait to landscape.
-This arm supports monitors between 5 and 17 pounds in weight and comes with a universal FLEXmount which includes 6 different mounting configurations: desk clamp, through desk, wall mount, reverse wall mount, side bolt, and grommet hole clamp mount.
-The 7Flex can be folded away to take up only 3" of space, will work with both 75mm and 100mm VESA compatible monitors, and includes plastic cable channels to improve cable management.
-The arm is a proven, durable design manufactured using aluminum die castings, and comes with a 10 year warranty.
+The 7Flex Monitor Arm is an affordable, reliable gas-cylinder articulating arm which provides effortless adjustment of monitors in all three planes.
+It offers superior adjustability when compared with many other entry-level monitor arms: 16" of vertical range, 24" of horizontal reach, 360° of rotation at 3 joints; 200° of monitor tilt, and monitor pivot from portrait to landscape.
+This arm supports monitors between 7 and 17 pounds in weight and comes with a universal FLEXmount which includes 6 different mounting configurations: desk clamp, through desk, wall mount, reverse wall mount, side bolt, and grommet hole clamp mount.
+The 7Flex can be folded away to take up only 3" of space, will work with any VESA-100 compatible monitor with the included quick-release mount, and includes plastic cable channels to improve cable management.
+This durable arm features a proven and reliable design and comes with a 10 year warranty.

-7Flex vs 7500 Series Arms: The 7Flex is an ideal all-purpose consumer LCD arm, ideal for single-user environments where cosmetics are not a concern and constant adjustment of the monitor is typically more infrequent.
-The Deluxe LCD Monitor Mount with Internal Cable Management is a more robust arm capable of handling a broader range of applications with few drawbacks due to its innovative internal cable management design.
+7Flex vs 7500 Series Arms: The 7Flex Monitor Arm is an ideal all-purpose consumer-oriented arm, ideal for single-user environments where constant adjustment of the monitor is less frequent.
+The 7500 Deluxe Monitor Arm is a more robust arm capable of handling a broader range of applications, offers greater horizontal and vertical adjustment range and incorporates innovative internal cable management.
 This makes it popular in healthcare applications, office environments and situations where customers may be in close proximity to the monitor (i.e. offices where clients are met, point of sale applications, etc.), or deployments where adjustments are comparatively more frequent.

 Optimizes the Viewing Angle - Monitors are best viewed when the screen is parallel to the face.
 The ideal angle of the monitor is not necessarily perpendicular to the desk in all cases, however, since some may feel more comfortable slightly tilting their head forward, especially when working in a standing position.
 Note: As the head tilts forward, there is typically increased weight and load placed on the muscles in the neck, and as such any flexion should be limited to no more than 10 degrees.